-The Merck Manual offers this overview of the condition: “Borderline personality disorder is characterized by a pervasive pattern of instability and hypersensitivity in interpersonal relationships, instability in self-image, extreme mood fluctuations, and impulsivity.”
+According to the Merck Manual, “Borderline personality disorder is characterized by a pervasive pattern of instability and hypersensitivity in interpersonal relationships, instability in self-image, extreme mood fluctuations, and impulsivity.”

-BPD is part of the DSM-5‘s cluster B of dramatic/emotional/erratic personality disorders.
-The term borderline first came about because the condition was seen as bordering on a number of other conditions.
-The International Classification fo Diseases 10th edition (ICD-10) used the term emotionally unstable personality disorder (EUPD).
+BPD is part of the DSM-5’s cluster B of dramatic/emotional/erratic personality disorders.
+The term borderline came about because the condition seemed to border on a number of other conditions.
+The International Classification of Diseases 10th edition (ICD-10) used the term emotionally unstable personality disorder (EUPD).

 - a persistent pattern of instability in relationships, self-image, and emotions, with marked impulsivity

 - desperate efforts to avoid real or perceived abandonment, which is intensely feared

 - unstable, intense relationships with splitting, i.e. alternating between idealizing and devaluing

 - instability in self-image or sense of self

 - impulsivity in at least 2 areas that could potentially be harmful